NoumanAMalik/i-love-ai-docs/Best-first-search.md

 ## 1. Best-first search

 ### Overview
-How do we decide which node from the frontier to expand next?
-A very general approach is called **best-first search**, in which we choose a node, n, with minimum value of some Best-first search **evaluation function**, f(n).
-The psudocode shows the algorithm.
+- A very general approach is called **best-first search**, in which we choose a node, n, with minimum value of some Best-first search
+**evaluation function**, f(n).
+- The psudocode shows the algorithm.
 On each iteration we choose Evaluation function a node on the frontier with minimum f(n) value, return it if its state is a goal state, and otherwise apply EXPAND to generate child nodes.
-Each child node is added to the frontier if it has not been reached before, or is re-added if it is now being reached with a path that has a lower path cost than any previous path.
-The algorithm returns either an indication of failure, or a node that represents a path to a goal.
-By employing different f(n) functions, we get different specific algorithms, which this chapter will cover.
+- Each child node is added to the frontier if it has not been reached before, or is re-added if it is now being reached with a path that has a lower path cost than any previous path.
+- The algorithm returns either an indication of failure, or a node that represents a path to a goal.
+- By employing different f(n) functions, we get different specific algorithms, which this chapter will cover.
 ### Psudocode